Healing your relationship after infidelity

 A few days ago the adult dating website, Ashley Madison, was hacked.
-Ashley Madison is a site designed for married people wanting to have an affair – they do not deny this, their slogan is “Life is short.
+Ashley Madison is a site for married people wanting to have an affair.
+They do not deny this, their slogan is “Life is short.
 Have an affair”.
 Ashley Madison claims to have 37 Million members.
 So there must be a lot of very nervous cheating men and women out there today!

 The Impact Team

 The hackers call themselves the “Impact Team”.
-They have threatened to release details from profiles including customers sexual fantasies, credit card transactions, real names and addresses and also emails.
+They release details including customers sexual fantasies, credit card transactions, real names, addresses and emails.
 The hackers have demanded that the site be taken offline otherwise this info will be posted on the net.
-They had already posted a sample of this data, 49 Megabytes of it, online but this information has been removed.
-Ashley Madison is estemated to have about 175 000 South African members.
+They had already posted a sample of this data, 49 Megabytes of it but this information has been removed.
+Ashley Madison is estimated to have about 175 000 South African members.

-Accurate infidelity statistics are hard to obtain due to the secretive and often shameful nature of infidelity.
-The following are some well supported findings relating to America.
+Accurate infidelity statistics are hard to obtain due to the secretive and often shameful nature.
+The following are some well-supported findings relating to America.

 - Between 30% and 60% of married individuals will have an affair at some stage in their relationship.

-- About 2% to 3% of children are the product of infidelity – most of these are unknowingly raised by men that are not their biological fathers.
+- About 2% to 3% of children are the product of infidelity.
+Most of these are raised by men that are not their biological fathers.